J-Mikolajczyk/J-Mikolajczyk/README.md

 ## 👨‍💻 About Me

 I'm currently pursuing an MBA at Alfred University, building on a strong foundation in computer science from Colorado State University.
-With a unique blend of technical knowledge and business acumen, I'm passionate about leveraging software to solve real-world problems—especially in the fintech, health tech, and sports analytics domains.
+With a unique blend of technical knowledge and business acumen, I'm passionate about leveraging software to solve real-world problems.

 I'm actively seeking opportunities in software engineering, analytics, and technical product roles where I can collaborate with smart teams, ship impactful products, and keep learning.